 Rotator cuff repair

-Rotator cuff repair surgery is a procedure that helps restore the function and flexibility of the shoulder and relieve the pain that cannot be controlled by nonsurgical treatments.
-Rotator cuff repair surgery may consist of shaving off bone spurs that are pinching the shoulder or repairing torn rotator cuff tendons and/or torn muscles in the shoulder.
+Rotator cuff repair is a surgical procedure used to treat tears and other injuries of the rotator cuff, a part of your shoulder that helps move and stabilize your arms.
+It may consist of shaving off bone spurs that are pinching the shoulder, or repairing torn rotator cuff tendons and/or torn muscles in the shoulder.

 Approximately 50 percent of people with rotator cuff injuries have pain relief and improved function as a result of nonsurgical treatments.
 Unfortunately, shoulder strength seldom improves without surgery.
 If your pain continues after you have used nonsurgical treatments for several months, you are a candidate for rotator cuff repair surgery.
 Other reasons surgery may be your best options are: